erikjhordan-rey/Clean-Architecture-Android/README.md

 # Clean Architecture on Android.
 (EUROCUP 2016) [![Build Status](https://travis-ci.org/erikjhordan-rey/Clean-Architecture-Android.svg?branch=master)](https://travis-ci.org/erikjhordan-rey/Clean-Architecture-Android)

 Example Android Clean Architecture used to explain how to use this architecture (rules) in our android applications.
-This example was created to support an article explanation that I have written about how to architect android application using the Uncle Bob's clean architecture.
-[Aplicando Clean Architecture en Android][1] (spanish).
+This example was created to support an article explaining that I have written about how to architect an android application using Uncle Bob's clean architecture.
+[Aplicando Clean Architecture en Android][1] (Spanish).

 ![](./art/euro.png)